DosMike/MegaMenus/README.md

 **player inventory unlocked** and thus allowes for the inventory menu to accept and output items in a controlled manner.

+# Command for Server Admins

+If a player triggered the anti glitch system you can pardon them with
+`/megamenus pardon <PLAYER>` (permission `megamenus.command.pardon`)
+If you changed bits in the config you can reload it with
+`/megamenus reload` (permission `megamenus.command.reload`)

+If you don't feel like typing megamenus, `/mm` is a command alias.

+# Boring dev stuff

 The API itself was influenced by java AWT/Swing but is Builder oriented.
 Additionally the API will **automatically generate pagination** for menus with elements put on different pages.